News

 Is there a red line that would be dangerous to cross in the automation of autonomous vehicles?

-We reproduce below the opinion article recently published in El Diario Vasco by Jorge Juan Gil, professor at Tecnun-University of Navarra and researcher at Ceit-IK4, in relation to autonomous vehicles.
+We reproduce below the opinion article recently published in El Diario Vasco by Jorge Juan Gil, professor at Tecnun-University of Navarra and researcher of Ceit-IK4, in relation to autonomous vehicles.

-"Last March saw the first fatal pedestrian accident caused by an autonomous car.
-Or should we call it an intelligent vehicle?
+"Last March, the first fatal pedestrian accident caused by an autonomous car took place.
+Or should it be called an intelligent vehicle?
 Safety is a requirement for any device.
 The sensors installed in autonomous vehicles are designed to detect pedestrians and obstacles, even in the dark.
 They are always alert.
 They are not distracted.
 They do not get tired.
 They do not fall asleep.
-And an automated system is able to react much faster than us mere humans.
-In short, autonomous cars - at least theoretically - can be much safer than human-driven vehicles.
+And an automated system is capable of reacting much faster than we mere humans.
+At final, autonomous cars - at least theoretically - can be much safer than vehicles governed by people.
 So what's the problem?

-A car is a tremendously sophisticated device, with a very high level of automation.
-The climate control system regulates the cabin temperature, and the ventilation systems, the engine temperature...
-What elements do we leave to the manual control of the driver?
+An automobile is a tremendously sophisticated device, with a very high level of automation.
+The climate control system regulates the temperature of the cabin, and the ventilation systems, the engine temperature...
+What elements do we leave to the driver's control guide ?
 Basically, the speed of the vehicle and the steering.
-Are we willing to cede both controls to a machine or to intelligent algorithms?
-Today, my answer is "thank you very much, but no".
-We all know that objects break.
-Light bulbs blow.
-Batteries run down.
-And volatile memories volatilise.
+Are we willing to cede to a machine, or to intelligent algorithms, both controls?
+Today, my answer is "thank you very much, but no." We all know that objects break.
+Light bulbs melt.
+Batteries go dead.
+And volatile memories volatilize.

-Would you get into a car travelling along a motorway at 120 kilometres per hour without someone at the wheel?
+Would you get into a car driving down a highway at 120 kilometers per hour without someone at the wheel?
 Really?
-Many trains are already fully automated.
-The driver is merely a supervisor.
+Many trains already run fully automated.
+The engineer is merely a supervisor.
 However, these vehicles run on more enclosed tracks than roads.
 They are usually one-way, with no possibility of overtaking.
-Trains do not have obstacle sensors, because this possibility is not foreseen.
-Lifts are also an automatic means of transport.
-Although the first platform lifts were manually controlled, modern lifts have evolved to the point where they are completely locked, lest someone should happen to put their hand between the doors.
+Trains do not have obstacle sensors, because that eventuality is not contemplated.
+Elevators are also an automatic means of transport.
+Although the first elevator platforms were controlled by guide, modern elevators have evolved until they are completely closed, lest someone should happen to put their hand between the doors.
 And couldn't that be solved with sophisticated sensors?
-I bring up these examples because it seems unlikely that autonomous cars will be allowed without restricting their use to a safe environment.
+I bring up these examples because it seems unlikely to me that autonomous cars will be allowed without restricting their use to a safe environment.

-Would we approve of our roads becoming much more enclosed to enable automatic control of vehicles?
-Would their infrastructure need more complexity and maintenance costs?
+Would we approve of our roads becoming much more enclosed to enable automatic vehicle control?
+Would their infrastructure require greater complexity and maintenance costs?
 Would that be environmentally friendly and sustainable?
 In robotics, too, there are strict regulations.
 Industrial robots must operate within caged enclosures, where a human cannot gain access.
-This situation is to be changed so that people and robots can work together to carry out tasks.
-To achieve this goal, physical barriers must be removed, but - in return - the robots must have more perceptive capabilities of their environment (proximity and contact sensors) and, above all, operate at much lower levels of speed and force.
-Would we give up control of our vehicle at the cost of moving at much lower levels of speed than at present?
+This status would like to be changed so that people and robots can work together to perform tasks.
+To achieve this goal physical barriers must be removed, but - as a counterpart - robots must possess more perceptive capabilities of their environment (proximity sensors and contact) and, above all, operate with much smaller speed and force levels.
+Would we give up control of our vehicle at the cost of moving with much more limited speed levels than at present?

-Some arguments in favour of autonomous cars are also worrying.
+Some arguments in favor of autonomous cars are also troubling.
 Proponents claim that they would have fewer accidents than manual cars.
-Why is that?
+Why?
 Because there are people who drive like crazy, drunk...
 In other words, we are the problem.
-It is true that machines are going to replace us in activities that they do better than us because they require more strength or precision, are carried out in toxic or high-risk areas or simply because they are very repetitive jobs.
+It is true that machines will replace us in activities that they do better than us because they require more strength or precision, they are developed in toxic or high-risk areas, or simply because they are very repetitive jobs.
 But we should not allow machines to replace us, because some people are irresponsible.
-I would rather improve education than go for substitution.
+I would rather improve Education than bet on supplanting".